akuklev/LiterateKotlin/README.md

 # Changing default behavior
-While being very radical, all of the above suggestions are merely syntactic surgar, they are almost exclusively limited to parser and IDE.
-Yet they are not quite enough to make Kotlin appealing as a substution for “pseudocode”.
+Having the most expressive, readable, intuitive, and aesthetically pleasing syntax is not enough to make an appealing replacement for “pseudocode”, as long as the language excibits perplexing behavior only justified by backwards compatibility with quirks and hacks in earlier languages.

 ## Pythonic integers
-Academic pseudocode assumes the default integer type to be overflow-free as in Python.
-The operator `(/)` is always used as the true division operator even when both operands are integer.
-For integer division, an additional operator `(//)` (as in Python) should be introduced.
+Pseudocode assumes the default integer type `Int` to be overflow-free as in Python, while fixed-width 'integers' are denoted by `Int8` to `Int64`.
+As in Python, `(/)` should denote the proper division regardless of operand types; integer division requires a distinct operator `(//)`.

-## Operator attribution and type classes
+## Operator attribution
-In accordance with their mathematical semantics, expressions like `2 + 3` should be interpreted as `Int.plus(2, 3)` rather than `2.plus(3)`, i.e. arithmetic operators are considered to be properties belonging to companion objects of the given numeric type rather than methods of number objects themselves.
+Expressions such as `2 + 3` should be interpreted as `Int.plus(2, 3)` rather than `2.plus(3)`, i.e. arithmetic operators should be considered properties of companion objects rather than methods of values themselves.

 # Semantic extensions

 ## Type classes
-Since we mentioned companion objects containing operators like “plus”, we should also mention that the notion of type-classes is indispensable in many academic contexts.
-In Kotlin, one can define both nested classes and extension functions.
-The type-classes are, in a sense, extension nested data classes with quite a bit of additional syntactic sugar.
+Since we mentioned companion objects containing operators like “plus”, we should also mention the notion of type classes used to provide types for companion objects.
+Type classes are parametrized abstract classes with additional syntactic sugar.

 Consider the following definition of a monoid structure on a type `T`:
 ```kotlin